09 553 2211

 World War I Centenary

 Four regional Fields of Remembrance in Auckland, Wellington, Christchurch and Dunedin will be established at ANZAC Day each year until 2018.
-They will consist of a named cross for every New Zealander from that region who served in that regions regiment and died in service that year.
-For those who served in other units every effort has been made to place them in their home region.
+They will consist of a named cross for every New Zealander from that region who died in service that year.
 Red poppies symbolising hope and regrowth are placed by every cross.

 The numbers will increase progressively each year until there is a cross for every soldier killed in World War One.